Bubblin-Superbooks/we/interim/prepared.markdown

 Below, filtering through her hands with which she was covering her face, a voice came to me:

 "Every nigh…… annot!
 If they cure m…  Every night I sit in the darkness alone and think of him, and of what he will look like whe… .
 If I am cured I would have nothing to live with—do you understand me?
 You mus…  you mus… "

 An absurd feeling, yet it was there; I really must!
 Absurd, because this "duty" of mine was nothing but another crime.
 Absurd, because white and black cannot be one, duty and crime cannot coincide.
 Or perhaps there is no black and white in life, but everything depends upon th… st logical premise?
 If the premise is that I unlawfully gave her a chil…

-"It's all right, but don't, only don't . .."
+"It's all right, but don't, only don't… ."
 I said, "Of course I understand I must take you to I-330, as I once offered to, so that sh… "

 "Yes."
 (This in a low voice, without uncovering her face.)

 I helped her rise.
-Silently we went along the darkening street, each busy with his own thoughts, or perhaps with the same thought We walked between silent, RECORD THIRTY-TWO leaden houses, through the tense, whipping branches of the wind All at once, through the whistling of the wind, I heard, as if splashing through ditches, the familiar footsteps coming from some unseen point, At the corner I turned around, and among the clouds, flying upside down in the dim glass reflection of the pavement, I saw S-.
+Silently we went along the darkening street, each busy with his own thoughts, or perhaps with the same thought.
+We walked between silent, laden houses, through the tense, whipping branches of the wind All at once, through the whistling of the wind, I heard, as if splashing through ditches, the familiar footsteps coming from some unseen point, At the corner I turned around, and among the clouds, flying upside down in the dim glass reflection of the pavement, I saw S-.
 Instantly my arms became foreign, swinging out of time, and I began to tell 0-go in a low voice that tomorrow, yes, tomorrow, was the day of the first flight of the Integral, and that it was to be something that had never happened before in all history, great, miraculous.

 "Think of it!
 For the first time in life to find myself outside the limits of our city and see—who knows what is beyond the Green Wall?"